lcrojano/lcrojano_vault/2. Areas/00 ✍🏻 Blogger/🚀 00 ✍🏻 Blogger.md

 **Embrace the excitement and embark on your journey of accomplishment!**

-> [!quote] Excellence is to do a common thing in an uncommon way.
+> [!quote] The final proof of greatness lies in being able to endure criticism without resentment.
-> — Booker T. Washington
+> — Elbert Hubbard